alekswoje/copilot/README.md

 ## License

-This project is released under the same license as the original CoPilot project.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows anyone to do anything with this software as long as they include the original copyright and license notice.

 ## Disclaimer